mavryk-network/mavryk-reward-distributor/docs/multisig_payouts.md

 A multisig member must sign the same transaction using his/her own private key which is authorized on the multisig contract.

-	XXX.XX - The amount, in XTZ to transfer
+	XXX.XX - The amount, in MVRK to transfer
 	YYYYYY - The receiver of the funds (ie: tz1...)
 	ZZZZZZ - The PKH of the multisig member